Sid672/Rangoli/README.md

 #  Steps:
-We can divide program in four parts.
+We can divide the program into four parts.
 - Background
 - Outer pattern
 - Inner pattern